clustergarage/argus/jekyll/_docs/fimwatcher.md

 - `open` &mdash; file or directory was opened
 - `all` &mdash; includes all events listed above

+#### Limitations

+- If watching a directory that is symlinked, you will need to watch the **source** directory, not the destination.
+A symlink is a special kind of file and does not behave exactly like an actual directory.
+In the case of watching the destination, you would only receive events on that file but not on any events on any child objects under it.

 ## Recursively watching a directory

 If you're familiar with `inotify` you'd know it only works on a specified path